Welshy92/heritage-housing-analysis/README.md

   - Review and Inspect Dataset: In order to gain an understanding of the dataset related to the houses, a thorough inspection and review of the collection data will occur.
   - Correlation Study: To understand how different variables relate to the "SalePrice" of houses, both Pearson and Spearman correlation coefficients will be calculated.
   - Select Most Correlated Variables: Based on the correlation study results, the highest correlated variables with the "SalePrice" will be identified.
 These variables will be the priority for further analysis.
-  - Data Visualization: various visualization methods such as scatter plots, heatmaps, and regression plots will be used to to represent the correlations between each variable and the "SalePrice."
+  - Data Visualization: various visualisation methods such as scatter plots, heatmaps, and regression plots will be used to to represent the correlations between each variable and the "SalePrice."
-  - Hypothesis Validation: Findings from the correlation study and data visualizations will be used to validate hypothesis about how strong of an effect some factors can have on the sale price of houses.
+  - Hypothesis Validation: Findings from the correlation study and data visualisations will be used to validate hypothesis about how strong of an effect some factors can have on the sale price of houses.

 - ### Business Requirement 2: Predict House Prices

   The client's objective is to accurately predict house prices in Ames, Iowa.

   - Data Cleaning and Feature Engineering: To prepare the data for the machine learning model, the data will be cleaned and feature engineering will be used.
-  - Regression Model Development: A regression model will be constructed using best algorithm (ExtraTreesRegression) to predict the sale price of houses.
+  - Regression Model Development: A regression model will be constructed using the best algorithm (ExtraTreesRegression) to predict the sale price of houses.
-  - Hyperparameter Tuning: To optimize the performance of the regression model, hyperparameters will be adjusted.
+  - Hyperparameter Tuning: To optimise the performance of the regression model, hyperparameters will be adjusted.
   - Regression Evaluation: The trained model will be evaluated using appropriate evaluation metrics such as R2 score and Mean Absolute Error.
-  - Predict house prices: Once the model is trained and evaluated, it will then be utilized to predict the prices of four inherited houses, as well as other house in Ames, Iowa.
+  - Predict house prices: Once the model is trained and evaluated, it will then be utilised to predict the prices of four inherited houses, as well as other houses in Ames, Iowa.

 ## ML Business Case

 - Business Requirements:

-  - Visualizations: Provide data visualizations showing the correlation between house attributes and sale prices.
+  - Visualisations: Provide data visualisations showing the correlation between house attributes and sale prices.
-  - Sale Price Prediction: Aloow the prediction of sale prices for the client's inherited houses and any other houses in Ames, Iowa.
+  - Sale Price Prediction: Allow the prediction of sale prices for the client's inherited houses and any other houses in Ames, Iowa.

 - Conventional Data Analysis: